faridkhan5/chatbot_Langchain/README.md

 ## 2. Essay and Poem Generation with LangChain
   * Sets up a FastAPI server with routes to generate essays and poems using LangChain and LLMs (ChatOpenAI and OllamaLLM).
   * Defines prompts and connects them to endpoints (/essay and /poem), making them accessible for API requests.

+## 3. Simple RAG Pipeline
+  * Load data from data source.
+  * Split data into chunks.
+  * Convert chunked data into vector embeddings and store them in FAISS vector database.